apache/nuttx/configs/README.txt

     8051 Microcontroller.
 This port uses the PJRC 87C52 development system and the SDCC toolchain.
 This port is not quite ready for prime time.

+configs/z16f2800100zcog
+    z16f Microncontroller.
+This port use the Zilog z16f2800100zcog development kit and the Zilog ZDS-II Windows command line tools.
+The development envirnoment is Cygwin under WinXP.

 configs/z80zim
     z80 Microcontroller.
 This port uses a Z80 instruction set simulator.
     That simulator can be found in the NuttX CVS at